RasoolBux123/access-simulation/README.md

 ## Features

 - Load employee requests from MySQL.
-- Simulate access and save results to database.
+- Simulate access and save results to the database.
 - Dynamically display results in a table.
 - Color-coded decisions:
   - **Green** → GRANTED